ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 - ``2`` = Betaflight.  bf- / inav-osd default style
 - ``3`` = Bold.
 A bolder version of Betaflight
 - ``4`` = Digital.
 80's LED clock radio style

+.. note::    In firmware 4.1 and above, onboard font options might be limited on 1 MB boards to save memory for other features.
+However, font upload from SD card is supported.
+This allows the user to choose from up to 10 font files (named "font0.bin" - "font9.bin") placed in the root directory of your SD card.
+Additionally, this allows the user to easily add individualized and/or customized language charsets for the onboard OSD without the need to compile  individual firmware.
+Runtime font changing using the parameter :ref:`OSD_FONT<OSD_FONT>` is unaffected.
+MAVftp might be a convenient option to upload files to your SD card without having to physically remove it from your flight controller.

 .. _screen-switching:

 Screens and screen switching